 Michael Goold is a specialist criminal defence barrister.
 He has particular expertise in cases involving serious violence, drugs and protest law.
 He has a strong appellate practice in the Court of Appeal and Crown Court.

-He has a particular interest in cases involving police complainants and protest cases.
+He has a particular interest in cases involving police witnesses and protest cases.
 He has in-depth knowledge of police powers and public order law, developed during his time as a Criminal Justice Intern at JUSTICE.
 He has represented defendants in trials arising out of the high-profile police operations surrounding anti-fracking protests at Balcombe in West Sussex and Brockham in Surrey, the “Cops Off Campus” demonstration at University of London, and trials involving controversial offences specific to demonstrations in Parliament Square.

 Michael has an exclusively defence practice in extradition law, in which he has appeared in both the magistrates’ court and High Court.
 He has defended extradition requests under the Extradition Act 2003 from both EU and non-EU countries, and under the rarely used Extradition Act 1989.